zgrow/spacegame/README.md

 ## where is this even going
 Eventually, this will be a scifi game about escaping from a dying starship.
-Also, [REDACTED FOR SPOILERS] Here's some of my feature goals in no particular order:
+Also, [REDACTED FOR SPOILERS]

+Here's some of my feature goals in no particular order:
 - A in-game personal computer with a toy shell command parser
 - A terrifying robot that will chase you around the ship
-- A more-or-less complete roguelike engine with features inspired by Inform, including:
+- Some features inspired by Inform and other IF systems, including:
--- Extended relational and associative logic: an easy example would be 'containment' or 'wearing [something]', though systems like Inform go farther and extend the logic to cover player and NPC actions, before and after rule-checking, and many similar narrative tools
+  - Extended relational and associative logic: all games use simple relations like 'containment' or 'wearing [something]'; systems like Inform go farther and extend the logic to cover player and NPC actions, before and after rule-checking, and many similar narrative tools
--- Narrative triggers and a system of narrative 'scenes' (as in screenplay) that maintains state related to plot structure -- A library of text formatting tools for generating grammatically-correct narrative text from game elements
+  - Narrative triggers within the environment and a system of narrative 'scenes' (as in screenplay) that maintains state related to plot structure
+  - A library of text formatting tools for generating grammatically-correct narrative text from game elements

 ## shoutouts
 - [Bevy](https://bevyengine.org/) - current backend library